praveenb7/Quantum-Computing-Resources/RESOURCES.md

 ## CONTENTS
 - [What is Quantum Computing?
 How can it help us?](#What-is-Quantum-Computing?-How-can-it-help-us?)
 - [Superposition, Engtanglement(Wierd phenomanas of nature)](#Superposition,-Engtanglement(Wierd-phenomanas-of-nature))
-- Lot more resources coming soon
+- Lot more resources to be added soon

 ## What is Quantum Computing?
 How can it help us?